Construction of perfect tensors using biunimodular vectors: Introduction

 As we are interested in bipartite unitary gates, the two-dimensional arrays used in this work are equivalent to unimodular vectors of length $d^2$ that remain unimodular when acted by $F_d \otimes F_d$, where $F_d$ is the Fourier gate corresponding to the quantum Fourier transform on $\mathbb{C}^d$.
-A unimodular vector of length $N$ is said to be biunimodular if it remains unimodular when acted by $F_N$.
-A unimodular vector $\ket{\Lambda}$ of length $N$ lives on an $N$-dimensional torus and if it is biunimodular with respect to $F_N$, then $F_N\ket{\Lambda}=:\ket{\Tilde{\Lambda}}$ is also a unimodular vector and remains on the torus as illustrated in Fig.~(\ref{fig:torus}) for $N=2$.
+A unimodular vector of length $N$ is said to be biunimodular if it remains unimodular when {\blu transformed} by $F_N$.
+A unimodular vector $\ket{\Lambda}$ of length $N$ lives on an $N$-dimensional torus and if it is biunimodular with respect to $F_N$, then $F_N\ket{\Lambda}=:\ket{\Tilde{\Lambda}}$ remains on the torus as illustrated in Fig.~(\ref{fig:torus}) for $N=2$.
 The term biunimodular vector is now used in a general way by replacing $F_N$ with a unitary matrix in $\mathbb{U}(N)$ \cite{FUHR201586,IDEL201576}.
-Biunimodular vectors have also appeared in the context of mutually unbiased bases (MUBs) \cite{Bengtsson_2007_Mutually,grassl2009sicpovms}.
-The biunimodular vectors used in this work are unimodular vectors of length $N=d^2$ that remain unimodular with respect to $F_d \otimes F_d$, and are equivalent to unimodular $d \times d$ perfect arrays.
+In quantum information biunimodular vectors have also appeared in the context of mutually unbiased bases (MUBs) \cite{Bengtsson_2007_Mutually,grassl2009sicpovms}.
+The biunimodular vectors used in this work are unimodular vectors of length $N=d^2$ that remain unimodular with respect to $F_d \otimes F_d$, and are equivalent to unimodular perfect arrays of size $d \times d$ .

-The perfect tensors obtained in this work using biunimodular vectors can be written as a product of controlled unitaries (along with local gates), and some of these have a symmetric decomposition as shown in Fig.~(\ref{fig:quant_cir}).
-Apart from generalized two-qudit CNOT gate and the Fourier gate $F_d$, the construction involves a controlled diagonal unitary obtained from a biunimodular vector $\Lambda$.
+The perfect tensors obtained in this work using biunimodular vectors can be written as a product of two-qudit controlled unitaries along with local gates as shown in Fig.~(\ref{fig:quant_cir}).
+Apart from generalized two-qudit {\sc cnot} gate and the Fourier gate $F_d$, the construction involves a diagonal unitary $D(\Lambda)$ obtained from the biunimodular vector $\Lambda$.
 The construction of these biunimodular vectors that lead to perfect tensors or, equivalently, AME($4,d$) states is discussed in this work.
-The quantum circuit representation shown in Fig.~(\ref{fig:quant_cir}) is useful for designing quantum circuits for AME states \cite{Alba_2019,pozsgay2023tensor} .
+The quantum circuit representation shown in Fig.~(\ref{fig:quant_cir}) is useful for designing quantum circuits for AME states \cite{Alba_2019,pozsgay2023tensor}.
+The direction of time in all quantum circuits presented in this work runs from left to right.